MicrosoftDocs/memdocs/memdocs/intune/configuration/custom-profile-hololens.md

       :::image type="content" source="./media/custom-profile-hololens/custom-applicationcontrol-omauri.png" alt-text="Add a custom OMA-URI to configure ApplicationControl CSP in Microsoft Intune.":::

-When the profile is applied to your HoloLens 2 group, check the profile status.
+When the profile is [assigned](device-profile-assign.md) to your HoloLens 2 group, check the profile status.
 After the profile successfully applies, reboot the HoloLens 2 devices.
 Using Windows PowerShell, you can see the apps being denied, and prevented from opening.

 ## Next steps